openstack/security-doc/security-guide/source/instance-management/case-studies.rst

-instance behind it, Alice installs a host intrusion detection system (HIDS) agent on the instance as well to monitor and export system events, and also ensures her internal public certificate is installed into the certficate store on the system.
+instance behind it, Alice installs a host intrusion detection system (HIDS) agent on the instance as well to monitor and export system events, and also ensures her internal public certificate is installed into the certificate store on the system.
 Alice is also aware that a side effect of this architecture is that Alice's team will be expected to manage all of the instances in the environment.